elfman2/onnx-annotate/README.md

 # onnx-annotate
-This repository contains CNN models, ARP-6983 MLMD instances, and annotation tools which were developped and used for experiments refered in the paper Date 2025 : "ONNX as the support of Airborne Machine Learning Model Description"
+This repository contains artefacts mentionned in the paper Date 2025 : "ONNX as the support of Airborne Machine Learning Model Description":
+* Aerospace Recommended Practice ARP-6983 Machine Learning objectives and standards.
+* CNN model examples
+* their Machine Learning Model Description (MLMD) instances
+* ONNX annotation tools which were developped and used for the experiments

-To build MLMD instances out of TFM
+To build MLMD instances out of Training Framework Model (TFM)

     pip install -r requirements.txt
     inv build